Table of Contents

 People have either converted their old boiler steam systems over to hot water or have gone with forced air systems.
 The concept is simple but the mechanics of it can be frustratingly complex when a problem occurs unless you have the experience and knowledge that comes with working on the residential or light commercial steam boilers.
 Before we dive into some of the problems that arise with steam boilers, we’ll cover safety first.
 After all, HVAC safety is the most important aspect of any home heating system.

 We have many other related articles.
 Use the search feature to the right to help you find other related articles.

 The steam boiler must super-heat the water inside the water cavity to more than 212 degrees F. If the proper controls are not in the system a steam boiler can reach dangerous temperatures and possibly cause a fire.
 For a steam boiler to operate at the proper temperatures it needs some basic safety controls.
 Some of these are:

 - Automatic water feeder.
-An automatic water feeder, when functioning properly, will keep the boiler water level at the necessary levels needed to maintain good steam heat.
+An automatic water feeder, when functioning properly, will keep the steam boiler water level at the necessary levels needed to maintain good steam heat.
 Minor adjustments are necessary so that the right level is maintained in the boiler.
 Too much water and the system will not heat.
-Not enough water and a dangerous condition can exist.
+Not enough water and dangerous conditions can exist.

 Steam Boiler Common Problems